georgezywang/MaskCoco/README.md

 cd MaskCoco
 python3 driver.py
 ```
-Open `display.ipynb` and run the cell.
+Open `demo.ipynb` and run the cell.
 An annotated wave image should appear.
 A bounding box and a mask should be present in the image.

 <p align="center">
   <img src="resources/display.jpg">